 A great coach will take the time to listen to your concerns but an even better one will step back and let you learn until you listen.

 Nate, I have always believed that fast times require fast training, it should never be quantity focused -friend and mentor, GEN David Petreaus

 Don't Be In Such A Rush

 If you have a targeted race in 4 months.

 You have to be overly patient in this sport.
 In addition, accept the fact that goals are not always met on our watch.

 It may take a season or another year to reach that goal you have been seeking.

-The kenyans have taught me that you have to always keep looking ahead, never give in to letting your dream go.
+The Kenyans have taught me that you have to always keep looking ahead.

-You have to work hard but pushing and rushing the process will not get the results any quicker, especially if your over stressing your system with worry and doubt.
+You have to work hard but pushing and rushing the process will not get the results any quicker.

 It isn't worth your time.